 The loss or gain on foreign exchange is caused by changes in the value of the Canadian dollar, Euro and Chinese Yuan relative to the US dollar, the amount of exposed assets and liabilities such as cash and accounts payable and the difference in the exchange rate at the time expenses in Canadian dollars, Euros and Chinese Yuan are booked and paid.
-Gains occur when the non-US currency strengthens, and the Company holds exposed net assets in those funds or when the non-US currency weakens and the Company holds net exposed liabilities.
-Conversely, losses occur when the non-US currency weakens and the Company holds net exposed assets in those funds or when the non-US currency strengthens and the Company holds net exposed liabilities.
+Gains occur when the non-US currency strengthens and the Company holds exposed net assets in those funds or when the non-US currency weakens and the Company holds net exposed liabilities.
+Conversely, losses occur when the non-US currency weakens and the Company holds net exposed assets in those funds or when the non-US currency weakens and the Company holds net exposed assets in those funds or when the non-US currency weakens and the Company holds net exposed assets in those funds or when the non-US currency strengthens and the Company holds net exposed assets in those funds or when the non-US currency strengthens and the Company holds net exposed assets in those funds or when the non-US currency strengthens and the Company holds net exposed assets in those funds or when the non-US currency strengthens and the Company holds net exposed assets in those funds or when the non-US currency strengthens and the Company holds net exposed liabilities.